-THE SUBMISSION DEADLINE for all categories is Friday, May 17, 2024.
+THE SUBMISSION DEADLINE for all categories is May 16, 2025.

 Categories

-This award recognizes the region’s most promising lawyers who are no older than 40 by the submission deadline.
+This award recognizes the region’s most promising lawyers who are no older than 40 by the submission date.
 We encourage nominations of all attorneys licensed to practice in New York state, whether they are solo practitioners, attorneys working at a small or midsize firm, large law firm, in-house general counsel, government employee or non-profit.
 Past honorees are not eligible for an additional award in this same category.

 Practice Areas: